Evolution · 2014

 What Is Immersive Roulette?

-The effect is substantial.
-Instead of watching a static wide-angle shot of a wheel, you get a broadcast that cuts between angles as the ball travels, then slows everything down at the moment that matters.
-The dealers are trained to work directly to camera, the lighting shifts between spins, and the pacing is deliberately unhurried to give the replay its full weight.
-There are no multipliers, no bonus rounds, no gimmicks.
-It is pure roulette with the production values turned up as far as they go, and that combination of simplicity and spectacle is what has kept it in Evolution's top tier for twelve years.
+The game runs from a dedicated studio rigged with over a dozen cameras filming at more than 200 frames per second.
+After every spin, an automatic slow-motion replay shows the ball bouncing across the frets, wobbling, and settling — the moment that matters most, stretched out and captured from multiple angles.
+The dealers work directly to camera, the lighting shifts between spins, and the pacing is deliberately unhurried to give the replay its full weight.
+There are no multipliers, no bonus rounds, and no gimmicks layered on top.
+It is pure roulette with the production values pushed as far as they go, and that combination of simplicity and cinematic quality has kept it in Evolution's top tier for more than a decade.

 How Immersive Roulette Works